| | | | |

 Process shots 5 to 8 to make filling.

-STEP 5: While the crust is baking make the lemon filling.
-In the same bowl you made the crust in, mix the lemon zest and juice, sugar, salt, and eggs until smooth.
+STEP 5: While the crust is baking, make the lemon filling.
+In the same bowl, mix the lemon zest and juice, sugar, salt, and eggs until smooth.

 STEP 6: Sift the flour into the bowl and mix on low.

-STEP 7: The lemon filling should be smooth with no visible lumps of flour.
+STEP 7: The filling should be smooth with no visible lumps of flour.

-STEP 8: Pour the lemon filling over the hot crust.
-Carefully return the pan to the oven and bake until the filling is set.
-Cool completely before slicing and decorating (optional).
+STEP 8: Pour the filling over the hot crust.
+Carefully return the pan to the oven and bake the lemon bars until the filling is set.
+Cool completely before slicing and serving.

 Expert Tips

-1. Let the lemon bars cool at least two hours, and preferably longer, before slicing.
+1. Let the bars cool at least two hours, preferably longer, before slicing.

-2. Use a sharp knife with a smooth blade (not serrated) to slice.
-Press straight down firmly on the knife until you feel the blade slice through the shortbread crust.
+2. Slice using a sharp knife with a smooth blade (not serrated).
+Press firmly on the knife until the blade slices through the shortbread crust.

 Recipe Notes